LDprg/MusicNow/README.md

 - Playback without login
 - OpenSource so no spying or telemetry

+## TODO:

+- Add Search based on MusicBrainz
+- Create an adapter for MusicBarinz to Soundcloud
+- Make jumping within the audio possible
+- Implement ListenBrainz features
+- Abstract audio fetcher as plugin

 ## How to build

 Since it is a dioxus project it can be simple build and developed using the `dx` tool (see their docs for more info).